hom-bahrani/minikube-kubernetes-demo/README.md

 ## Deploying the demo app

-Deploy the demo app to your Minikube cluster using
+Deploy the demo app to your Minikube cluster using:

 ```bash
 kubectl apply -f infra/k8s/demo-deployment.yml --validate=false